abilandz/PH8124/Lecture_6/Lecture_6.md

 ### 4. **sed**, **awk** and **grep** <a name="sed_awk_grep"></a>

-Frequently a text needs to be parsed through and inspected, or updated after the search for some patterns has been performed.
+A text must frequently be parsed through, inspected, or updated after the search for some patterns has been performed.
 In general, we want to be able to modify programmatically some text for one reason or another.
-The text in this context can stand for any textual stream coming out of command upon execution, or for any text saved in some physical file.
+The text in this context can stand for any textual stream coming out of command upon execution or any text saved in some physical file.
 Clearly, there are cases in which it is impractical or even unfeasible to make all such changes in some graphics-based editors.
-In this section, we cover instead how the text can be manipulated programmatically, with the three core **Linux** commands: **grep**, **awk** and **sed**.
+In this section, we cover how the text can be manipulated programmatically with the three core **Linux** commands: **grep**, **awk** and **sed**.
 Combining functionalities of all three of them gives a lot of power when it comes to programmatic text manipulation, and typically covers all cases of practical interest.
 The usage of these three commands is best learned from concrete examples.

 **grep**

-The command **grep** ('Globally search a Regular Expression and Print') is used to filter out from the command output or from the physical file the lines containing a certain pattern.
+The command **grep** ('Globally search a Regular Expression and Print') filters out from the command output or the physical file the lines containing a certain pattern.
 Typically, this command is used as follows:

 ```bash
 grep SomePattern(s) SomeFile(s)
 ```

-The above syntax will select from the specified files only the lines which conform to the specified patterns, and print them on the screen.
+The above syntax will select from the specified files only the lines that conform to the specified patterns, and print them on the screen.

 Another frequent use case is: